 GASB Statements Nos.
 67 and 68 have substantially revised the accounting requirements previously mandated under GASB Statements Nos.
 25 and 27.
 The most notable change is the distinct separation of funding from financial reporting.
-The Annual Required Contribution ("ARC") has been eliminated under GASB Statements Nos.
+The Annual Required Contribution ("ARC") has been eliminated under

+GASB Statements Nos.
 67 and 68 and is no longer relevant for the financial reporting of pension plans for 2015.

 The MTA recognizes a net pension liability for each qualified pension plan in which it participates, which represents the excess of the total pension liability over the fiduciary net position of the qualified pension plan, or the MTA's proportionate share thereof in the case of a cost-sharing multiple-employer plan, measured as of the measurement date of each of the qualified pension plans.
 Changes in the net pension liability during the year are recorded as pension expense, or as deferred inflows of resources or deferred outflows of resources depending on the nature of the change, in the year incurred.
-Those changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the weighted average remaining service life of all participants in the year in which they are incurred.
+Those changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the weighted average remaining service life of all participants in the respective qualified pension plan and recorded as a component of pension expense beginning with the year in which they are incurred.
 Projected earnings on qualified pension plan investments are recognized as a component of pension expense.
-Differences between projected and actual investment earnings are reported as deferred inflows of resources and amortized as a component of pension expense on a closed basis over a five-year period beginning with the year in which the difference occurred.
+Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense on a closed basis over a five-year period beginning with the year in which the difference occurred.

 The GASB has not issued guidance on how to account for pension liabilities and related deferrals for interim financial reporting.
-The MTA has elected to record as pension expense the applicable first quarter 2015 employer contributions made to the pension plans subsequent to the measurement of the net pension liability, which were recorded as deferred outflows for the year-ended December 31, 2015.
-In turn, any contributions made in the first quarter of 2016 were recorded as deferred outflows.
+The MTA has elected to record as pension expense the applicable first nine months of 2015 employer contributions made to the pension plans subsequent to the measurement of the net pension liability, which were recorded as deferred outflows for the year-ended December 31, 2015.
+In turn, any contributions made in the first nine months of 2016 were recorded as deferred outflows.

 Postemployment Benefits Other Than Pensions - In June 2004, GASB issued Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
-This Statement establishes standards for the measurement, recognition, and display of OPEB expense/expenditures and related liabilities (assets), note disclosures, and if applicable, required supplementary information ("RSI") in the financial reports of state and local governmental employers.
+This Statement established standards for the measurement, recognition, and display of OPEB expense/expenditures and related liabilities (assets), note disclosures, and if applicable, required supplementary information ("RSI") in the financial reports of state and local governmental employers.
 In June 2005, GASB issued Statement No. 47, Accounting for Termination Benefits.
-This statement establishes accounting standards for termination benefits.
+This statement established accounting standards for termination benefits.
 For termination benefits provided through an existing defined benefit OPEB plan, the provisions of this Statement should be implemented simultaneously with the requirements of GASB Statement No. 45.
-The Authority has adopted these standards for its Postemployment Benefits Other Than Pensions.
+The MTA has adopted these standards for its Postemployment Benefits Other Than Pensions.